Compensation After a Multi-Vehicle Crash in Ada, OK

 Vehicle and Component Manufacturers

-For crashes involving vehicle defects can implicate manufacturers.
+Equipment-related crashes can implicate manufacturers.

 Government Entities

-Road design problems create government liability.
+Road design problems can implicate government entities.

 Construction Companies